Skip to content

 Green Spaces

-An animation shows people ranging of all ages and skin tones, enjoying the Obama Presidential Center
+An animation shows people ranging of all ages and skin tones, enjoying the outdoor amenities at the Obama Presidential Center

 The Eleanor Roosevelt Fruit & Vegetable Garden